Freedom and Unity: Meaning

 There is general agreement that Vermont's motto is about the idea of balancing two seemingly opposite ideals: the personal freedom and independence of the individual citizen, with the common good of the larger community.
 Writer and Vermont resident Dorothy Canfield Fisher (1879–1958) wrote the following about her adopted state: "the Vermont idea grapples energetically with the basic problem of human conduct – how to reconcile the needs of the group, of which every man or woman is a member, with the craving for individual freedom to be what he really is."

 These two forces have mostly endured in Vermont's history, both freedom, and unity, expressing distinct parts of the Vermont identity.
 Vermont's motto is believed to have been the inspiration for Daniel Webster's famous Liberty and Union speech before the United States Senate.
 Use of the exact motto is found in two quite different political groups.
 The left-center Social Democratic Party of Germany used the motto Freedom and Unity before World War II.
 In the United Kingdom, a right-center party, the English Democratic Party (not to be confused with the similarly named English Democrats Party) which seeks protection of English culture and opposing European unity, also uses the exact motto.
 The current national motto of Germany, adopted by the Federal Republic of Germany in 1952, is also quite similar, "Einigkeit und Recht und Freiheit translating as "Unity and Justice and Freedom".
 The coat of arms of the Swiss canton of Vaud reads "Liberté et Patrie" - freedom and fatherland.

 Uses and applications

 By Vermont statute the motto Freedom and Unity is applied to the Great Seal, coat of arms, and flag of Vermont.
 The motto can be found above the central doors of the Vermont Supreme Court, and above the rostrum in Representatives Hall at the Vermont State House.

+Dean Roy, a 14-year-old teenager running for governor in Vermont, has founded a political party named the "Freedom and Unity Party".